PADL (Promoting Active Democracy Loudly)

 School Council Awards

-Welcome to our site dedicated to School Council awards for Primary Schools in Cornwall
+Welcome to our site dedicated to School Council awards for Primary and Secondary Schools in Cornwall

-Promoting Active Democracy Loudly - PADL - is a set of standards for primary school councils which guide and measure effective student voice, representation and leadership within schools.
+Promoting Active Democracy Loudly - PADL - is a set of standards for primary and secondary school councils which guide and measure effective student voice, representation and leadership within schools.

 School councils/pupil parliaments can gain a PADL award for their work at Bronze, Silver, Gold or Platinum level.